Non-archimedean tame topology and stably dominated types: Introduction

 While $V$ admits no definable functions of interest from the value group $\G$, there do exist definable functions from $\G$ to $\std{\Aa^1}$: for any point $a$ of $\Aa^1$, one can consider the closed ball $B(a;\alpha) = \{x: \val(a-x) \geq \alpha \}$ as a definable function of $\alpha \in \G$.
 These functions will serve to connect the space $\std{\Aa^1}$.
 In \cite{hhmcrelle} the imaginary sorts were classified, and moreover the definable functions from $\G$ into them were classified; in the case of $\std{\Aa^1}$, essentially the only definable functions are the ones mentioned above.
 It is this kind of fact that is the basis of the geometry of imaginary sorts that we study here.

 At present we remain in a purely algebraic setting.
 The applications to Berkovich spaces are thus only to Berkovich spaces of algebraic varieties.
-This limitation has the merit of showing that Berkovich spaces can be developed purely algebrically; historically, Krasner and Tate introduce analytic functions immediately even when interested in algebraic varieties, so that the name of the subject is rigid {\em analytic} geometry, but this is not necessary, a rigid algebraic geometry exists as well.
+This limitation has the merit of showing that Berkovich spaces can be developed purely algebraically; historically, Krasner and Tate introduce analytic functions immediately even when interested in algebraic varieties, so that the name of the subject is rigid {\em analytic} geometry, but this is not necessary, a rigid algebraic geometry exists as well.

 While we discussed o-minimality as an analogy, our real goal is a {\em reduction} of questions over valued fields to the o-minimal setting.
 The value group $\G$ of a valued field is o-minimal of a simple kind, where all definable objects are piecewise $\Qq$-linear.
-Our main result is that any variety $V$ over $K$ admits a definable deformation retraction to a subset $S$, a ``skeleton'', which is definably homeomorphic to a space defined over $\G$.
+Our main result is that for any quasi-projective variety $V$ over $K$, $\std{V}$ admits a definable deformation retraction to a subset $S$, \tcr{called a skeleton,} which is definably homeomorphic to a space defined over $\G$.
+There is a delicate point here: the definable homeomorphism is valid semi-algebraically, but if one stays in the (tropical) locally semi-linear setting, one must take into account subspaces of $\G_\infty^n$, where $\G_\infty$ is a partial completion of $\G$ by the addition of a point at $\infty$.
+The intersection of the space with the points at $\infty$ contains valuable additional information.
+In general, such a skeleton is non-canonical.
 At this point, o-minimal results such as triangulation can be quoted.
-As a corollary we obtain an equivalence of categories between the category of algebraic varieties over $K$, with homotopy classes of definable continuous maps $\std{U} \to \std{V}$ as morphisms $U \to V$, and a category of definable spaces over the o-minimal $\G$.
+As a corollary we obtain an equivalence of categories between the category of \tcb{definable subsets of quasi-projective} varieties over $K$, with homotopy classes of definable continuous maps $\std{U} \to \std{V}$ as morphisms $U \to V$, and a \tcb{homotopy} category of definable spaces over the o-minimal $\G$.

 In case the value group is $\Rr$, our results specialize to similar tameness theorems for Berkovich spaces.
 In particular we obtain local contractibility for Berkovich spaces associated to algebraic varieties, a result which was proved by Berkovich under smoothness assumptions \cite{berk1}, \cite{berk2}.
-We also show that for projective varieties, the corresponding Berkovich space is homeomorphic to a projective limit of finite dimensional simplicial complexes that are deformation retracts of itself.
-We further obtain finiteness statements that were not known classically; we refer to \secref{berkovich} for these applications.
+We also show that for projective varieties, the corresponding Berkovich space is homeomorphic to a projective limit of finite-dimensional simplicial complexes that are deformation retracts of itself.
+We further obtain finiteness statements that were not known classically; we refer to Chapter \ref{berkovich} for these applications.